I was just served with court eviction papers - what do I do?

 Tenants often have defenses to eviction cases.
 Contact us to learn more about the eviction court process and possible defenses to the eviction.

-You can also click here for information about how to answer an eviction case.
+You can also click here for information about how to answer an eviction case or how to represent yourself in court.

 If you want free legal information or advice,